 See phonotactic rules for ordinary words above.

-The nucleus-coda caveat for ordinary words also applies for culture-specific words and proper nouns.
+The nucleus-coda caveat for ordinary words also applies to proper nouns.
 When w or y are in the coda, neither i nor u is allowed in the nucleus.
 As a result, the following nucleus-coda combinations with -w and -y are not allowed: -iy, -iw, -uy, -uw.
 All other nucleus-coda combinations with -w and -y are allowed: -aw, -ew, -ow, -ay, -ey, -oy.

-However, unlike ordinary words, culture-specific words and proper nouns allow the nucleus-onset combinations iy and uw (teriyaki, Kuweyti, etc.) and the onset-nucleus combinations wu and yi: Wuhan, yinyang.
+However, unlike ordinary words, proper nouns allow the nucleus-onset combinations iy and uw (Kuweyti - Kuwait, etc.) and the onset-nucleus combinations wu and yi (Wuhan - Wuhan, etc.).